DarkView/MRVNLFG/README.md

  - `LFG_VOICE_IDENTIFIER`: Text used to identify the voice channels for which the LFG command should work
  - `LFG_TEXT_IDENTIFIER`: Text used to identify the text channels in which the LFG command can be executed
  - `LFG_COMMAND_IDENTIFIER`: The exact text used to identify the command
+ - `INVITE_EXPIRE_SECONDS`: The time in seconds after which the invite should expire
  - `LIST_OTHER_USERS`: true if the other users in the voice channel of the requestor should be listed.
 Else set to false
+ - `MESSAGE_COMPACT`: true if the compact style should be used for the invite messages

 Public commands for this bot:
  - `<COMMAND_IDENTIFIER>`: If the command is sent in a channel with `<LFG_TEXT_IDENTIFIER>` and the user is in a channel with `<LFG_VOICE_IDENTIFIER>` in its name, the bot will create or reuse an invite into that channel and post it into the text channel

 Commands only usable by the owners defined in the settings.json:
 - `reload`: Reloads the settings.json
+- `version`: Displays the version of the bot currently running
+- `addblocked`: Adds the specified regex to the list of blocked words (cant contain space)
+- `removeblocked`: Removes the specified regex from the list.
+Needs to be the exact same to remove
 - `listvars`: Lists all the vars that can be updated via the command below
 - `updatevar <var_name> <input>`: Updates the var with the specified name to the given input.
 For booleans, `[true, t, 1]` result in true, anything else in false